Koudocko/KMS/README.md

 ## Initial Plan
 - Create Kanji entries
+  - With meaning
-  - On'yomi
+  - With on'yomi
-  - Kun'yomi
+  - With kun'yomi
-  - Description
+  - With description
 - Create Vocab entries
+  - With meaning
   - With reading
   - With description
   - With exception flag